 Customer experience

-Now more than ever, brands face the challenge of capturing and sustaining market share, keeping their customers loyal, and reaching new audiences.
 Providing great customer experiences is vital to incurring brand value.
-Products and services go a long way, but as more and more brands lean into lifestyle offerings and provide 24/7 communication – customers increasingly expect a good brand experience and are willing to pay more for brands that provide this.
-Great customer care, smooth user experiences and easy interactions between your brand and customers are great ways of creating positive customer experiences that will keep customers coming back for more.
+Products and services go a long way, but as more and more brands lean into lifestyle offerings and provide 24/7 communication, customers increasingly expect a good brand experience.
+Plus, they’re often willing to pay more for brands that offer this.
+Great customer care, smooth user experiences, and easy interactions are great ways to create positive customer experiences that inspire loyalty.

 Tone of voice

 Your tone of voice defines how your brand communicates with its audience and influences how your message is perceived.
-It should express your brand’s personality, goals, values, and areas of expertise and be distinctive and recognisable.
+It should express your brand’s personality, goals, values, and areas of expertise, and be distinctive and recognisable.

 Build your brand value